impermeable/waterproof-vscode/README.md

 ## Installation on Mac

 ### Step 1: Dependencies installer
-Download and execute the bundled installer `Installer.name.exe` from the [release page](http://github.com/impermeable/waterproof/releases) **Update link to vscode release page as well as installer name, currently incorrect**.
+Download and execute the bundled installer `Waterproof_Background.dmg` from the [release page](https://github.com/impermeable/waterproof-dependencies-installer/releases/tag/v2.1.0%2B8.17)

-Open the `Waterproof_Background.dmg` and drag the "Waterproof_Background" folder into the "Applications" folder to download the required files.
+Open the `Waterproof_Background.dmg` and drag `Waterproof_Background.app` into the "Applications".
 You may need to provide administrative access to do this.

 ### Step 2: Install the vscode extension